carla-simulator/carla/Docs/map_Town12.md

 #### Rural and farmland:

 Town 12 also has rural regions with characteristic farmland buildings like wooden barns and farmhouses, windmills, grain silos, corn fields, hay bails and rural fencing.
+These areas have unmarked country dirt roads and single lane interurban roads for inter-city traffic.

 ![rural](../img/maps/town12/rural.webp)

 #### Water:

 There are several bodies of water in town 12 including 2 large lakes and several ponds.
+With some large water features located next to the city, these can produce inverted reflections of the skyline, creating challenges for autonomous driving agents.

 ![water](../img/maps/town12/water.webp)